 - Baklava (a layered dessert filled with nuts and drizzled with honey, also found and claimed as their own across the region)

-- Bundevara (a Serbian pastry filled with pumpkin)
+- Tikvenik (a Bulgarian pastry filled with pumpkin)

 - Gibanica (a pie made with eggs and cheese)